leannedo/the-right-brain-dev/src/posts/largest-number-post/find-largest-number-array-java.md

 }
 ```

+**2. While loop**:

-2. While loop: Similar to the for loop used for iteration, yet it is used when the number of times we want the loop to run is not fixed.
+Similar to the for loop used for iteration, yet it is used when the number of times we want the loop to run is not fixed.

 ```
 while (true) {